maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>&amp;Confirmer</translation>

 ERR
-The translation of "&Verify" as "&Confirmer" is incorrect.
-The English word "Verify" translates to "Vérifier" in French, not "Confirmer" (which means "Confirm").
+"Verify" should be translated as "Vérifier" in French, not "Confirmer".
+The shortcut ampersand is correctly present once.

 Correct translation:
 &Vérifier